Velfi/ChicagoRustMeetup/this_month_in_rust/2018_october_23.md

 * [Evcxr] - A REPL and Jupyter kernel for Rust.
 * [web-sys] - Raw bindings to all web APIs!
 Is also future-compatible with upcoming Web Assembly changes that will "eventually unlock even-faster-than-JS DOM performance".
-* [Bluetooth Low Energy with Rust] - Article discussing some new crates for doing BLE in Rust.
+* [Bluetooth Low Energy with Rust] - Article announcing some new crates for doing BLE in Rust.
+* [GLSL quasiquoting in Rust!] - Support for using quasiquoting to write GLSL shaders added to the [glsl] crate.
+* [Introducing Ruukh Framework] - WebAssebly-first front-end framework for Rust inspired by [VueJS] and [ReactJS].

 ## Blog Posts and Articles